-One of the more common queries I have been recently receiving from not only clients, but also Legal firms (on be half of their clients), is around the topic of Palliative Care – What is it?
-Who should I refer to and how is the best way to go about it in the most modest, graceful and compassionate way for all involved.
+One of the more common queries I have been recently receiving from not only clients, but also legal firms (on behalf of their clients), is around the topic of palliative care.
+What is it?
+Who should I refer to?
+How is the best way to go about it in the most modest, graceful and compassionate way for all involved?

-Whilst there are a number of Aged Care Facilities in the country that offer the specialist offering of palliative care within their facility, it shouldn’t be assumed that all aged care facilities are equipped to offer this service, and have specially trained staff with the necessary skills required to care for these patients.
+Whilst there are a number of aged care facilities in the country that offer the specialist offering of palliative care, it shouldn’t be assumed that all aged care facilities are equipped to offer this service, and have specially trained staff with the necessary skills required to care for these patients.

 While some aged care facilities provide excellent care, the Productivity Commission reported that palliative and end-of-life care are poorly provided by a number of aged care facilities.
 As an Aged Care Specialist working closely with most of the major providers in this country, my observation is that these facilities, in the main, have well trained staff, including registered nurses, who are skilled in the delivery of end of life procedures.

 Often, the resident (and the family) will have the choice to remain in the aged care facility or transfer to a hospital where the level of professional care should be at a higher level.
 Some aged care facilities even provide accommodation for close family members in order to provide them with the opportunity to spend valuable time with their loved one over this difficult period, creating a family environment with both blood relatives and facility carers.